 \section{Reproducibility Statement}

 To support reproducibility, we provide comprehensive implementation details throughout our paper.
 Key experimental configurations, such as draft expert selection, consensus scoring computation, and verdict model specifications, are documented in Section~\ref{3.3} and Section~\ref{setup}.
 Detailed prompt templates are presented in Appendix~\ref{prompt}.
-The code is released to further clarify the implementation steps and enable faithful reproduction of our results.
+In addition, our released code offers concrete implementation details and enables faithful reproduction of all reported results.

-\section{Dataset statistics}
+\section{Dataset Statistics}

-Table~\ref{tab:datasetstats} reports the statistics of the four evaluation benchmarks.
+Table~\ref{tab:datasetstats} reports the statistics of the four major evaluation benchmarks.
 All benchmarks are based on \textbf{real-world images} rather than synthetic renderings, ensuring the authenticity and diversity of the evaluation setting.
 In particular, InfographicVQA, ChartMuseum, and ChartQAPro are information-intensive benchmarks: they contain thousands of images and questions with dense textual and numerical content, collected from diverse sources spanning 2594, 157, and 184 distinct web domains respectively~\citep{mathew2021infographicvqa, tang2025chartmuseum, masry2025chartqapro}.
 This diversity reduces source bias and reflects practical challenges in multimodal reasoning.

-HR-Bench 4K is used primarily to evaluate the generalization of our method, serving as a high-resolution benchmark with average sizes exceeding 4000×3500 pixels~\citep{wang2025divide}.
-At the same time, one of our main benchmarks, InfographicVQA, also exhibits high-resolution characteristics.
-In particular, it frequently contains long-format images where diagrams span large vertical layouts (see the case in Figure~\ref{fig:runningcase}), which further compounds the difficulty of grounding and multi-hop reasoning across dispersed regions.
+HR-Bench 4K is used primarily to evaluate the generalization of SV, serving as a high-resolution benchmark with average sizes exceeding 4000×3500~\citep{wang2025divide}.
+Meanwhile, one of our main benchmarks, InfographicVQA, also exhibits high-resolution characteristics.
+In particular, it contains many images where diagrams span large vertical layouts (see the case in Figure~\ref{fig:runningcase}), which further compounds the difficulty of grounding and multi-hop reasoning across dispersed regions.